 - 2nd the deer did not like them, were not interested in a single leaf or root of turnip.
 (Whereas we could not say that about carrots the deer were munching on them like crazy trying to pull the carrots from the ground)

 Interesting fact is that Turnip is usually the first vegetables to suffer from boron deficiencies.
 The core of your turnip will develop grayish-brown areas that will eventually rot and stink.
-Our turnips’ insides were snow white; our educated guess is that our soil was not boron deficient.
+Our turnips’ insides were snow white; that indicates that our soil was not boron deficient.

 How to Eat Turnips